gottsohn/aws-s3-quick-guide/README.md

 ```

 This should be hardcoded for debugging purposes only, not in production.
-*_Exposing your configuration to git or any version control system post a Security Risk to your application._*
+*_Exposing your configuration to git or any version control system can pose a Security Risk to your application._*

 The environment variable are required to make any authorized call to *S3* using aws-sdk
 You should set your region as well like so: